Clearfield, Utah: Neighborhoods

 Clearfield City has many informal neighborhoods, most of which are more business or industrial-related than residential.
 In the southwestern portion of the city is a large industrial business center called The Freeport Center and the Clearfield Job Corps.
 Having the Job Corps next to one of the largest industrial centers in Northern Utah allows for on-the-job training for many of the programs offered.
 The Freeport Center began life in the 1940s as the Clearfield Naval Supply Depot but was phased out in 1962, and private firms began moving in.

 South Clearfield is a residential neighborhood that is of note due to its isolation as the southernmost section of the city.
 It is cut off from the rest of residential Clearfield by The Freeport Center and other businesses, as well as being surrounded by other cities on 3 of the four sides of the area.

 The presence of Hill Air Force Base has helped in creating two business neighborhoods.
 Falcon Hill is a 550-acre planned development underway on the west and southwest portion of the base that will be on leased federal government land, but all services and buildings will be public in any areas outside the fence line of the base.
 It is a planned aerospace research complex with space both inside and outside of the base fence line.
-(Commercial) Legend Hills is an office and retail-oriented business area located in the southeasternmost corner of the city.
+(Commercial) Legend Hills is an office and retail-oriented business area located in the southeastern most corner of the city.
 It contains many different retail spaces and business offices in numerous office towers.
 All areas are easily accessed off Interstate 15, which runs north–south through the eastern edge of the city.